-The MPO held a hybrid in-person/ virtual meeting at 4:00 p.m. on August 18, 2022.
-The MPO staff emailed agenda packets to the MPO's representatives and posted the agenda at the MPO office on August 11, 2022.
-In addition to these published tentative minutes, there also may be additional Meeting Notes on file with the MPO staff that are public records and available upon request as provided by law.
+The MPO Executive Committee held a hybrid live/virtual meeting at 11:30 a.m. on August 10, 2022, at the Des Moines Area MPO office and via Zoom.
+MPO staff emailed agenda packets to the MPO Executive and members on August 5, 2022.
+In addition to these published tentative minutes, there also may be additional meeting notes on file with the MPO staff that are public records and available upon request as provided by law.
 These tentative minutes reflect all action taken at the meeting.

-MPO Representatives Present:
+Staff Present: